Alpha Phi Alpha: Founding

 The group met every two weeks at 421 North Albany Street, where Poindexter roomed.
-Poindexter was stated to have a relationship with the other students of the group that was more faculty to student than peer-to-peer, given that he was the secretary of a professor at Cornell.
+Poindexter was stated to have a relationship with the other students of the group that was more faculty-to-student than peer-to-peer, given that he was the secretary of a professor at Cornell.
 In December 1905, Poindexter organized a meeting of students which included Murray, Ogle, Phillips, Chapman, Kelley, Callis, Tandy, and George Tompkins.

-Robert Ogle had seen an article in the Chicago Defender magazine about a Negro fraternity at Ohio State University called Pi Gamma Omicron, of which the university had no knowledge.
+Robert Ogle had seen an article in the Chicago Defender magazine about a Negro fraternity at Ohio State University called Pi Gamma Omicron, which the university did not know.
 Pi Gamma Omicron inspired Ogle to try to transform the literary society into a fraternity.
 There was disagreement about the group's purpose: some wanted a social and literary club where everyone could participate; others wanted a traditional fraternal organization.
 Poindexter felt the group should serve the cultural and social needs of the black community and not be an elite secret society.
 The society decided to work to provide a literary, study, social, and support group for all minority students who encountered social and academic racial prejudice.
 On October 23, 1906, George Kelley proposed that the organization be officially known by the Greek letters Alpha Phi Alpha, and Robert Ogle proposed the colors black and old gold.
 Poindexter became the first President of Alpha Phi Alpha; under his leadership, the first banquet, initiation procedures, and policies were introduced.